 HS HUNTER SEEKER SERIES UNITS

-HK HUNTER KILLER SERIES UNITS
+HUNTER KILLER SERIES UNITS

 SERIES HUNTER KILLER- "Fast Walker" bipedal